18 email marketing performance metrics for improved campaign tracking

 2

-Implement double opt-in for subscribers so that they verify their email address before being actually added to your email list.
+Implement double opt-in for subscribers: This requires people who join your list to verify their email addresses before being added to your list.

 -